Carmun the Sorceress

 Which meant Carmun and her sons could die on the spot, or leave her as a hostage and accept a binding which would trap them in the abyss of the north until the sea no longer surrounded Ireland!

-Not seeing there was much of a choice indeed, they took the bargain and Carmun was imprisoned in a narrow cell until death came upon her in an ungentle shape of grief in Wexford, where she was buried by Bres among the ancient oak trees.
+Not seeing there was much of a choice indeed, they took the bargain and Carmun was imprisoned in a narrow cell until death came upon her in the ungentle shape of grief in Wexford, where she was buried by Bres among the ancient oak trees.

 And today in Wexford can still be found a place called Ard Carmen, an echo of ancient times marked on the map below.